kamilogluipek/dsa210project/README.md

 ## 2. Exploratory Data Analysis (EDA)

-Using pandas and matplotlib, I calculated the average Instagram usage for both weather groups:
+Using pandas and matplotlib libraries, I did several exploratory data analyses to understand the distribution and behavior of my Instagram screen time under different weather conditions.
+I created a histogram to visualize the distribution of daily screen time, which helped me to identify the typical usage range in the data.
+I used a boxplot to compare screen time between good and bad weather days.
+It clearly revealed differences in medians.
+Lastly, I created a bar chart to show the average Instagram screen time for both groups:

 - Bad Weather Days: ~ 90.46 minutes
 - Good Weather Days: ~ 51.4 minutes